 Suggestions for securing your operation, and explanations of AngelTrack's many security features.

-A few initial steps, and a couple of ongoing company policies, are required to secure a mobile/paperless operation.
+Many initial steps, plus ongoing company policies and enforcement, are required to secure a mobile, paperless operation in today's hostile security environment.
 Most are necessary for HIPAA compliance, but all are sensible and inexpensive.

 AngelTrack uses role-based access control to grant access to its features and data.